Ireland’s Award-Winning Online Doctor Service

-Be aware that benzoyl peroxide may bleach hair, clothes and bed linen that it comes into contact with.
+Be aware that some treatments may bleach hair, clothes and bed linen that it comes into contact with.

 Some patients may develop side effects when using oral antibiotics such as nausea, vomiting, diarrhoea and abdominal pain (‘heartburn’).
 If you develop a persistent headache with blurred vision/ loss of vision, stop this medication and seek urgent medical advice.

 Topical retinoid creams/ gels and oral antibiotic treatments will make your skin more photosensitive and therefore more likely to burn.
 Exposure to sunlight/ sun lamps should be avoided.